vsanthanam/JBird/README.md

 > The declarative builder, conformance macros, and `Codable` support are exposed as package traits — `DeclarativeAPI`, `ConformanceMacros`, and `CodableSupport` — all enabled by default and individually opt-out.

-JBird is rigorously validated against [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259) by a comprehensive test suite and a fuzzer.
+JBird is rigorously validated against [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259) by a comprehensive test suite and a software fuzzer.

 ## Installation